DandiAndy/assign3/assign3/README.txt

 the 1-itemsets and their corresponding support values.
 This 1-itemset is sent into the Apriori() method.
 The Apriori method is responsible for finding the 2-3-...-n-itemsets and calculating their corresponding supports.
-Those itemsets that don't meet the min support value are pruned.
-Once complete,another Hashmap with all of <itemsets, Support> with the minimum support levels is made and tranfered to the final method.
+Those itemsets that don't meet the min support value are pruned in the CreateRules() method.
+Once complete,another Hashmap with all of <itemsets, Support> with the minimum support levels is made and transfered to the final method.
 The final method, CreateRules(), creates the rules using the calculated support of each Hashmap couple.
 The created rules are printed and saved in the 'Rules' file.